 Willow genotype had a strong effect on Aphis farinosa abundance (χ92 = 20.83, P = 0.013), whereas mound distance did not influence aphid abundance (χ12 = 0.55, P = 0.460).
 Both aphid treatment and mound distance independently affected the probability of finding F. obscuripes tending Aphis farinosa.
-Specifically, the probability of finding F. obscuripes increased from < 1% to 10% in the aphid treatment (χ12 = 28.10, P < 0.001) and decreased from 4% at 2 m to < 1% at 12 m from the ant mound (χ12 = 4.02, P = 0.045).
+The probability of finding F. obscuripes on willows increased from < 1% to 10% in the aphid treatment (χ12 = 28.10, P < 0.001) and decreased from 4% at to < 1% at 12 m from the ant mound (χ12 = 4.02, P = 0.045).
 Genotype did not appear to have a strong effect on the probability of finding F. obscuripes (χ12 = 0.98, P = 0.322).

 Individual phenotypes: In contrast to the wind experiment, we found that both plant-growth and leaf traits were influenced primarily by willow genotype rather than the environmental factors in the ant-aphid experiment (Table 2).
 For example, all of the plant-growth traits we measured varied approximately 2-fold among the most disparate willow genotypes.
 Willows also appeared to produce slightly more shoots in the absence of aphids and at further distances from ant mounds (Table 2), but this effect was weak (R2 = 0.01) compared to willow genotype (R2 = 0.15).
 Similar to the wind experiment, leaf trichome density varied 30-fold among willow genotypes, but there was little apparent effect of willow genotype on leaf water content in the ant-aphid experiment (Table 2).

 Community phenotypes: Similar to the plant traits, willow genotype was the primary determinant of arthropod community responses.
 We found that the richness and abundance of arthropods varied 2.6- and 4-fold, respectively, among the most disparate willow genotypes.
 The effect of willow genotype on arthropod richness appeared to be due to correlated responses in arthropod abundance, as willow genotype had no effect on the probability of interspecific encounter.
+WHICH TRAITS ARE MEDIATING ARTHROPOD RESPONSES.
 We did detect a significant Eaphid×Eant effect on arthropod abundance (Table 2).
 Arthropods were 1.8-fold more abundant on aphid-treated willows at 12 m vs. 2 m from ant mounds; however, this Eaphid×Eant effect was small (R2 = 0.02) in comparison to the effect of willow genotype (R2 = 0.14).
 In contrast to the independent effects of willow genotype and biotic factors on aggregate community responses, we found a significant willow G×Eaphid effect on arthropod community composition.
+This G×Eaphid effect appeared to be solely due to differences in the abundance of non-A. farinosa aphids, which was also primarily determined by the effects of the aphid treatment on a single willow genotype (Fig. _).

-Predicting effects of genotype across experiments – We found the following genetic correlations across experiments: plant height (r = 0.88, t9 = 5.30, P < 0.001), leaf water content (r = 0.70, t8 = 2.81, P = 0.023), leaf trichome density (r = 0.89, t8 = 5.55, P < 0.001), leaf-tiering moths (r = 0.74, t8 = 3.10, P = 0.015), aphids (r = 0.65, t8 = 2.43, P = 0.041), except for the leaf-mining moths (r = 0.32, t8 = 0.95, P = 0.370).
+Predicting effects of genotype across experiments – Despite the sometimes important effect of wind and ant-aphid interactions on the individual and community phenotypes of willow, we found strong genetic correlations in the majority of these phenotypes across experiments.
+We found the following genetic correlations across experiments: plant height (r = 0.88, t9 = 5.30, P < 0.001), leaf water content (r = 0.70, t8 = 2.81, P = 0.023), leaf trichome density (r = 0.89, t8 = 5.55, P < 0.001), leaf-tiering moths (r = 0.74, t8 = 3.10, P = 0.015), aphids (r = 0.65, t8 = 2.43, P = 0.041), except for the leaf-mining moths (r = 0.32, t8 = 0.95, P = 0.370).

 Discussion